 This course is designed for those seeking entry into, as well as those professionally employed in the fire service.
-This course is required by the California State Fire Marshal as it covers key topics to keep fire fighters safe in the course of their job.
+This course is required by the California State Fire Training and Fire and Emergency Services Higher Education (FESHE) as it covers key topics to keep fire fighters safe in the course of their job.
 Topics include assessing fire dangers and handling common fire situations in the home and in the work place; risk abatement and personal preparation for unforeseen fire emergencies; and roles and responsibilities in educating the public on fire safety.
 May not be repeated.
+LR

-FIRE-120 Basic Fire Academy
+FIRE-120 Firefighter 1 Academy

-PREREQUISITE: Fire 101 and Fire 107 or equivalent; satisfactory completion of an Emergency Medical Technician training program including National Registry Certification; satisfactory completion of Fire 106 or challenged with a satisfactory completion of the Candidate Physical Ability Test or equivalent.; Successful clearance of standard medical physical exam within 6 months prior to start of Fire academy.
+PREREQUISITE: Satisfactory completion of FIRE 101 and FIRE 102 or equivalent.

+Satisfactory completion of an Emergency Medical Technician training program including Current NREMT or California State EMT license or certification.
+Satisfactory completion of FIRE 106 or satisfactory completion of the Candidate Physical Ability Test (CPAT) or valid equivalents.
+Successful clearance of standard medical physical exam within 6 months prior to the Fire academy.
+Fire Cadets are required to carry their own medical insurance.